JarvisLee0423/Pytorch_Practice/README.md

  Library Description:

- pip install -U setuptools -r requirements.txt
+ python -m pip install --user --upgrade pip --upgrade setuptools -r requirements.txt

  Hint: Some words split tools should be extra downloaded or setted from the internet.